| In recounting my travels in the West for the benefit of those who wish

 most of the principal University towns en route in order to observe the

+study of Sanskrit in the various centres.
 I sailed by S.S.Victoria, a fast Italian steamer from Bombay and covered

 the 1659 miles to Aden in 4 days.
 After a halt of a few hours there, we